vpon-sdk/vpon-sdk.github.io/en/ios/ios-banner.en.md

     }

 vpadnBanner = [[VpadnBanner alloc] initWithAdSize:VpadnAdSizeFromCGSize(self.loadBannerView.frame.size) origin:CGPointZero];  // Initialize Banner Object
-  vpadnBanner.strBannerId = @""; // Fill in with your License ID
+  vpadnBanner.strBannerId = @""; // Fill in with your License Key
   vpadnBanner.delegate = self; // Set up Delegate to receive protocol message vpadnBanner.platform = @"TW"; // Fill in with "TW"
   [vpadnBanner setAdAutoRefresh:YES]; // Set "YES" to enable Banner auto refresh.
 Set "NO" if you use mediation